-In this region, the largest group of students report their ethnic background as European (80%).
-About 7% are Aboriginal, with smaller numbers of students describing their background as East Asian or some other ethnicity.
-African, South Asian, Southeast Asian, and West Asian populations were too small to report in this region.
+In this region, the largest group of students report their ethnic background as European (72%).
+About 19% are Aboriginal, with smaller numbers of students describing their background as East Asian, South Asian, or Southeast Asian.
+African and West Asian populations were too small to report in this region.

-Nearly all youth in this region (96%) were born in Canada, with 3% reporting that they had lived in Canada 10 years or less.
+Nearly all youth in this region (97%) were born in Canada, with 3% reporting that they had lived in Canada 10 years or less.

-About a quarter (26%) of students in the region speak a language other than English at home some of the time, while 3% do so most of the time.
+About a quarter of students in the region (23%) speak a language other than English at home some of the time, while 7% do so most of the time.

-Two-thirds (67%) of youth live with both parents, including stepmothers and fathers, and 27% live with one parent.
-In the region, 13% of students live with both parents but at different times.
+Nearly three quarters (73%) of youth live with both parents, including stepmothers and fathers, and 22% live with one parent.
+In the region, 10% of students live with both parents but at different times.
 The number of students who reported living in a foster or group home in the past year was too small to report in this region.

-Of Aboriginal students, most said they learned about their culture and heritage from school (68%) and family (63%), while 33% learned about Aboriginal culture from their community.
-The number of responses to ever or currently living on a reserve (by Aboriginal students) was too small to report in this region.
+Of Aboriginal students, most said they learned about their culture and heritage from family (81%) and school (80%), while 70% learned about Aboriginal culture from the community.
+Thirty-nine percent of Aboriginal students say they have ever lived on a reserve and 22% say they are currently living on a reserve.

 Frequent moves have been associated with increased stress for young people.
-In this region, 13% of students had moved once in the past year, 4% had moved twice, and 6% had moved three or more times, while 77% had not moved in the previous year.
+In this region, 12% of students had moved once in the past year, 5% had moved twice, and 6% had moved three or more times, while 77% had not moved in the previous year.